micahasmith/ko.mapUtil/README.md

 	};

-	//required only if you want to map from one obj to another destination:{}
+	//required only if you want to map from one obj to another
+	//if you dont provide it, map() will just ko-ify the `source` destination:{}

 	//this is the important part!
 	//match this to the structure of `source` above to enable settings at every level!

-	//the point is-- you can use this to very very specifically set build/map funtionality options:{
+	//the point is-- you can use this to very very specifically set build/map funtionality, as deep as you want in object options:{

 		//if i wanted to set options for the friends array